trueos/trueos-docs/trueos-handbook/preinstall.rst

 Minimum Requirements
 ====================

-|trueos| has moderate hardware requirements and commonly uses less
+|trueos| has moderate hardware requirements and typically uses less
 resources than its commercial counterparts.
-Before installing |trueos|, make sure the hardware or virtual machine at least meets the minimum requirements.
-To get the most out of your |trueos| experience, use a system that meets the recommended system requirements.
+Before installing |trueos|, make sure the hardware or virtual machine meets at least the minimum requirements.
+To get the most out of your |trueos| experience, use a system exceeding the minimum or recommended system requirements.

 At **bare minimum**, these requirements must be met in order to install
 |trueos|: